 Zeynep Atha – Trainee Sports Psychologist

 Zeynep is particularly skilled in supporting clients back to activities with her combination of psychology and sports experience.
 She enjoys working both in the pool and on ‘dry land’ with various activities for return to function and vocation.

 Zeynep represented Turkey at various international swimming events and swam for Galatasaray for 11 years.
 After successfully completing high school, Zeynep completed her bachelor’s degree in Psychology at Commerce University; Istanbul, after having been awarded a 50% scholarship due to her swimming career excellence.

 Zeynep assisted former Canadian Olympic Coach Nick Baker at swim practices and attended motivational classes during her stay in Orlando/USA.
 After spending a year working as an assistant sports and intern psychologist for children and adolescents, she completed her master’s degree in Sports and Exercise Psychology at Sheffield Hallam University in 2015.

 Whilst she’s been in Sheffield, Zeynep provided sports psychology workshops in motivation, setting goals, anxiety, and self-awareness as well as others to young, adolescent swimmers at various City Elite Swimming Clubs in the UK.
 Recently Zeynep has been working with one of the active members of the TEAM GB Commonwealth team.
 After completing her Master’s Degree, she provided sports psychology support to various sports clubs and sports events on individual and group basis, as well as seminars for parents and coaches in Turkey.

-Keep your eyes peeling, because shortly we will be loading the profiles for these fantastic Rehab Assistants……….
+Keep your eyes peeling, because shortly we will be loading the profiles of more of our fantastic Rehab Assistants……….